 Please note, territorial restrictions may apply to this product.

-The booklet features previously unpublished photos from Nesmith’s own collection, as well as extensive and revealing brand new annotation by Nez himself, the first time that he has written at length about this material.
+- The albums was recorded and mixed in Dolby Surround™ sound, and the booklet features photos from Nesmith’s collection as well as extensive and revealing newly-written annotation by Nez himself, the first time that he has ever written sleevenotes for his albums!

 || ||Yellow Butterfly|

 || ||Rising In Love|

 || ||...For The Island|

 || ||Twilight On The Trail|

 Having taken charge of his career when he formed his Pacific Arts communication company in 1975, Nesmith spent the 1980s focusing on video and film production, funding Repo Man and even trailblazing the concept of MTV.
 Tropical Campfires saw him return to music after more than a decade with an ambitious, calculated… mix of pop, Caribbean, Latin and country styles.
 That same year he also recorded a simpler and more pleasing live set, exquisitely underpinned by Red Rhodes’ pedal steel, rounding up his best loved songs across 25 years, The Monkees’ “Papa Gene’s Blues” included.